 The screenshots are the ultimate proof of work, and a way to ensure your employees aren’t trying to trick the software.
 You can set up the frequency per hour, and the software will take screenshots at random times.
 Also, you can manually trigger a screenshot if you’re having doubts about what your workers are currently doing.

 These are also great for clients, as you can export them and send them over to show them that your people were doing the work during the hours you’re billing them for.
+If you’re worried about privacy infringement, Traqq’s time tracker promotes ethical monitoring.
+Tools like this can blur the screenshots to prevent leaking sensitive and personal information.

 To help you stay organized, Workpuls has created filtering and keyword search options in the dashboard.
 It makes it easier to review more screenshots at the time if you can categorize them based on labels, type of software, team, or employee.